Hospitality, Tourism, Transport and Events PhD

 Applicants are expected to hold a masters degree at a minimum of a distinction level in a relevant discipline from an approved university.

 If you do not hold such a degree, you may be admitted, providing you hold a first-class (1st) bachelors degree from an approved university or a professional or other qualification deemed by the University to be appropriate.

 IELTS Academic: 7.0 or above with a minimum of 6.5 in each component (or equivalent).

 View the other English language qualifications that we accept.

 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.

-Overseas students applying for 2021 entry should note that annual fees will rise by 4% rounded up to the nearest £100.
+Overseas students applying for 2023 entry should note that annual fees will rise by 4 per cent rounded up to the nearest £100.